 Not all exercises form vertical and horizontal lines during the lift.
 Some exercises like the curl and fly form 180-degree arcs.
 Curls and flies create a semicircle around the muscle you intend to work.

 Work smarter and not harder at the gym because smarter gives you better results.
 You don’t have to feel the pain to get the gains you need.
-If you feel pain, then your body is telling you that you are doing something wrong.
+If you feel pain, your body tells you you are doing something wrong.